Sri Muthuswami Dikshitar- a life sketch

 Dikshitar brothers stayed in Thanjavur for about three years (about 1817 -1820).

-Baluswamy who was proficient in Veena, Swarbat, Sitar and Mridangam, along with his brother Chinnaswami joined the court of Venkateshwara Eddappa I [1761 – 1839] the Raja of Ettayapuram (Tirunelveli district) , as Asthana Vidwan of Ettayapuram Samsthanam.
+Baluswamy who was proficient in Veena, Swarbat, Sitar and Mridangam, along with his brother Chinnaswami joined the court of Venkateshwara Eddappa I [1761 – 1839] the Raja of Ettayapuram (Tirunelveli district) , as Asthana Vidwans of Ettayapuram Samsthanam.

-Soon after that, Sri Muthuswami Dikshitar too left Tanjavur; and he went on a virtual pilgrimage visiting a number of temples and composing kritis in honor of the deities he visited.
+Soon after that, Sri Muthuswami Dikshitar too left Tanjavur; and, he went on a virtual pilgrimage visiting a number of temples; and composing kritis in honor of the deities he visited.
 In a way of speaking, his life was a long pilgrimage.

-It was on Naraka Chaturdasi the fourteenth day of the lunar calendar in the month of Ashwija, the day preceding Deepavali (October 18th, 1835), Muthuswami Dikshitar performed Parva Mandala puja to Devi and sang Ehi Annapurne (punnagavarali).
-This was Dikshitar’s last composition.
-Thereafter he asked his disciples to sing Meenakshi mey mudam dehi (purvi Kalyani) .
-When they sang the Anupallavi he asked them to repeat the phrases Meena lochani pasha mochini.
-As they were singing, Muthuswami Dikshitar uttered “Shive pahi, Shive pahi Shive pahi” and breathed his last , like a true yogi.
+It was on Naraka Chaturdasi ,the fourteenth day of the lunar calendar, in the month of Ashwija, the day preceding Deepavali (October 18th, 1835), Sri Muthuswami Dikshitar performed Parva Mandala puja to Devi and sang Ehi Annapurne (Punnagavarali).
+This was Sri Dikshitar’s last composition.
+Thereafter, he asked his disciples to sing Meenakshi mey mudam dehi (Purvi Kalyani) .
+When they sang the Anupallavi , he asked them to repeat the phrases Meena lochani pasha mochini.
+As they were singing, Muthuswami Dikshitar uttered “Shive pahi, Shive pahi, Shive pahi” and breathed his last , like a true yogi.